antmuraha/goit-pythonweb-hw-10/README.md

 ## Summary

 This repository contains the code for GoIT homework.
-The project uses the FastAPI framework with a PostgreSQL database, SQLAlchemy models, and Alembic for schema migrations.
+The project uses the FastAPI framework with a PostgreSQL database, SQLAlchemy models, and Alembic for schema migrations, and builds on prior work from https://github.com/antmuraha/goit-pythonweb-hw-08.

+Homework focus:

+-   Authentication for the app
+-   JWT-based authorization: contact CRUD only for logged-in users
+-   Per-user contact access isolation
+-   Email verification for registered users
+-   Rate limit the `/me` endpoint
+-   Enable CORS for the REST API
+-   Allow users to update avatars via Cloudinary

 ## Prerequisites